AlexaEngine/Playwright_testing/README.md

 Copy code
 npx playwright test
 Script Explanation
-index.js: This script automates the process of navigating to the Hacker News "newest" page, loading the articles, and validating their order.
+index.js: This script automates the process of navigating to the Hacker News "newest" page (https://news.ycombinator.com/newest), loading the articles, and validating their order.
 It uses Playwright to interact with the browser and extract the necessary data.

 hackerNews.spec.js: This file contains a Playwright test that replicates the functionality of the main script but is structured as a test case for easier integration into a testing pipeline.